7.140 – Firearm Training Aid and Investigative Use

 2. The Evidence Unit Releases Firearms for Training That Are Scheduled for Destruction

 The Evidence Unit will destroy the training firearms when returned by the canine handler.

 3. The Range Unit Will Make Canine Training Firearms Incapable of Live Fire

 The Range Unit will test fire the canine training firearms and then make the firearm incapable of live fire.
 The firearm is returned to the Evidence Unit in the altered condition.

 The canine officer is responsible for securely storing training firearms.

 5. Canine Officers Complete a Memorandum For any Lost, Stolen, or Destroyed Firearm

-The handler, through their chain of command, will send a memo to the Homeland Security and Metro Special Response Section Captain and the APRS Captain if a training firearm is lost, stolen or destroyed.
+The handler, through their chain of command, will send a memo to the Homeland Security and Metro Special Response Section Captain and the Compliance Section Captain if a training firearm is lost, stolen or destroyed.

 The memo will contain: